fossasia/susi_server/docs/susi_skill_development_tutorial.md

 where `<testname>` is the name of the etherpad you just entered in http://dream.asksusi.com

-Now all rules you enter in the dream zone are available instantly in your chat!
+Now all Skills you enter in the dream zone are available instantly in your chat!
 Thats easy, is it?

 To stop testing your new Susi Skills, write `stop dreaming`.